Otherbright/how-to-read-the-victron-energy-lynx-distributor-device-status/README.md

-# How to read the status of the Lynx Distributor device from Victron Energy
+# How to read the Lynx Distributor device status from Victron Energy
-How to read the status of the Lynx Distributor device from Victron Energy without using an official Victron device.
-This will allow us to do remote fuse supervision.
+How to read the Lynx Distributor device status from Victron Energy without using an official Victron device.
+This will allow to do remote fuse supervision.

 **Warning:** Here is presented simplified electrical assemblies for educational purposes, they are not recomanded.
 Do your own research to ensure that you do not endanger your appliances and people.